 - Ending the sale of peat for use in horticulture.
 The Government has committed to legislate to end retail sales of peat for use in horticulture in England and Wales by 2024, to tackle the damage this practice inflicts on natural carbon stores and on peatland habitats.
 This deadline is fast approaching, and a legislative vehicle is yet to be identified.
-Legislation is required to end horticultural peat use as promised. - Ratifying the Global Ocean Treaty.
-The Government played an important role in advocating on the international stage for the Global Ocean Treaty, which provides a legal framework for
+Legislation is required to realise end horticultural peat use as promised. - Ratifying the Global Ocean Treaty.
+The Government played an important role in advocating on the international stage for the Global Ocean Treaty, which will pave the towards protecting 30% of the marine environment across the world.
+This leadership role now needs to be